How do we worship with an autistic child?

 Hello.

 I wrote to you about 5 or 6 years ago for some advice on how to help my severely autistic son during worship.
-Today he is 8 years old and going to worship never got easier but in fact got extremely hard, to the point where going was nothing but a major distraction and would cause quite a disturbance.
+Today, he is 8 years old, and going to worship never got easier.
+However, it got extremely hard, to the point where going was nothing but a major distraction and would cause quite a disturbance.
 It was an absolute dread to even think about going, let alone focus on what was being said.
-The last time we tried to sit during worship, he scratched me to the point of me bleeding, and I had to take him and leave the building in tears.
+The last time we tried to sit during worship, he scratched me to the point of bleeding, and I had to take him and leave the building in tears.

 We are a military family and have been stationed away from our family.
 We made a few Christian friends when we first moved here when our son was still young and still relatively easy to handle.
-Now that he is bigger, stronger, and louder every person in our life has disappeared.
-The church rarely invited us to activities, and we were okay with that because I do have a very understanding heart.
+Now that he is bigger, stronger, and louder, every person in our lives has disappeared.
+The church rarely invited us to activities, and we were okay with that because I have a very understanding heart.
 People are embarrassed, etc.

-We decided to worship and take communion at home in order to worship at all.
-As soon as we started doing this our only two friends who talked to us in the church withdrew from us completely without warning.
+We decided to worship and take communion at home to worship at all.
+As soon as we started doing this, our only two friends who had talked to us in the church withdrew from us completely without warning.
 These two people were important to us, and we loved and adored them dearly.
 It has been almost two years since we have worshipped with other Christians.
-I know we are not supposed to rely on our feelings but we have never been or felt closer to God than my family is now.
+I know we are not supposed to rely on our feelings, but we have never been closer to God than my family is now.

 Thank you so much for your time